What is Title in Real Estate?

 Understanding Title Ownership & the Role of Title Insurance

 When you purchase real estate, you’re not just buying the physical property—you’re also acquiring legal ownership rights to the land and any structures on it.
 This legal ownership is known as the property title.
+Even if you’re buying a newly constructed home, the land upon which it sits has likely had many owners.

 At TechneTitle, we help homebuyers, real estate agents, and lenders in Cincinnati, OH & Northern Kentucky navigate the title process with comprehensive title searches and title insurance policies to protect against hidden risks.